stephan-double-u/cross-language-validation-schema/README.md

 ### Example validation rules
 A fictitious requirements document could mention validation rules like this:
 1. Only managers are allowed to set customer level to PLATINUM.
-2. Allowed article status transitions are: NEW -> ACTIVE, NEW -> INACTIVE, ACTIVE -> INACTIVE/DECOMMISSIONED, INACTIVE
+2. Allowed article status transitions are: NEW -> ACTIVE, NEW -> INACTIVE, ACTIVE -> INACTIVE / DECOMMISSIONED, INACTIVE -> ACTIVE / DECOMMISSIONED".
-   -> ACTIVE/DECOMMISSIONED".
 3. An article must have a responsible user if the article status is not NEW, and the article is not assigned to a MedicalSet.
 4. If an article is used for the first time, it has to be flagged as such.
 This flag must never be reset.